Hamilton, aka Hammies, was founded in 1875 and recognized as being the oldest rugby club in South Africa.

 HAMMIES RESTAURANT & PUB

-Did you know that our kitchen and bar facilities are now fully operational again for lunches, functions and events?
+Did you know that our Bar facilities are fully operational from Monday to Friday, and Match Days

-Please pop in for lunch or a drink after work and remember we have plenty of secure free parking AND the most magnificent views!!
+Please pop in for a drink after work and remember we have plenty of secure free parking AND the most magnificent views!!

 1 Stephan Way, GREEN POINT 8005 (In front of the Cape Town Stadium)